The International Trade Blog arrow Export Compliance

 Additional Resources

 I’m not sure I’ve ever written an article that included so many different acronyms.
 (I think I’ll submit it to Guinness World Records to see if I can be included in their next book!)
 In the meantime, if you find all these acronyms confusing, check out this cheat sheet of common exporting acronyms.
-Or download our new free whitepaper: A Glossary of International Shipping Terms.
+Or download our free guide: A Glossary of International Shipping Terms.

 Like what you read?
 Subscribe today to the International Trade Blog to get the latest news and tips for exporters and importers delivered to your inbox.